datatrail-jhu/03_fileorganization/manuscript/00_motivation.md

 ![The errors in the analysis were discussed on the Colbert Report](https://docs.google.com/presentation/d/1DJ7dlj8HEWdX9EL0dbNpl-gwAhI01JXSL8REAzmuQjw/export/png?id=1DJ7dlj8HEWdX9EL0dbNpl-gwAhI01JXSL8REAzmuQjw&pageid=g313d649b28_0_205)

 It isn't just because of errors that you'd want to have organized files and projects.
-Whether its helping your future self, communicating a data science idea, or simply reducing your cognitive load, organizing projects from the start can save you a huge amount of time and hassle.
+Whether it's helping your future self, communicating a data science idea, or simply reducing your cognitive load, organizing projects from the start can save you a huge amount of time and hassle.

 As Jenny Bryan, one of the most famous data scientists in the world, [says](https://github.com/kbroman/datasciquotes)